 - Cannot advertise or promote lessons using your name, image or likeness - this prohibition includes social media;

-- May not use UCLA Facilities for conducting lessons;
+- May not use SU Facilities for conducting lessons (Manley, Melo, etc.);

 - Fee(s) charged must be the going rate for similar lessons in the area

 If you have the use of an automobile, whether it is yours or you are borrowing it (i.e., parents, grandparents, etc.), during the academic year you must turn in a copy of the vehicle title or registration to the Office of Athletic Compliance before the August meeting

 If you will be living off-campus during the upcoming academic year, a copy of your lease agreement must be submitted to the Office of Athletic Compliance prior to the August meeting

 Make sure to turn in your books by the end of the day, May 10th

 Summer Drug Testing Form